Prograsser/Age-Calculator/README.md

 ## Output

-The program generates a text file (`CalcDateProject.txt`) containing the calculated ages of all valid users and displays the results in the console.
+The program generates a text file (`data.txt`) containing the calculated ages of all valid users and displays the results in the console.